solid-contrib/solidservers.org/README.md

 # Solid Pod Hosters for Enterprise

 Solid can separate apps from data.
 So to use Solid, you need [Solid apps](https://solidproject.org/apps) and a Solid Pod Server.
-As a developer or end-user, you can [self-host an open source pod server](https://solidproject.org/self-hosting/css) or [get a pod from a (demo) pod provider](https://solidproject.org/users/get-a-pod).
-As an organisation who wants to offer data sovereignty to their users, you can of course, again, host a pod server in-house or even on-prem, but you can also contact one of the following commercial pod hosting providers to handle this for you:
+As an organisation who wants to offer data sovereignty to their users, you can of course host a pod server in-house or even on-prem, but you can also contact one of the following commercial pod hosting providers to handle this for you:

 | Company                                   | Product  | "Entreprise Grade" | "Open Source" | IDP      | CRUD     |   WAC    | (WebHooks) | From |